michaelelin/portal_planner/README.md

 $ python3 view.py <level-file>
 ```

 **Solver**: Solves an existing level and animates the solution.
 Note that this can get kind of slow on some levels (e.g. `levels/p05.json` takes several seconds on my machine).
 This is because my planner implementation is very basic and poorly optimized and doesn't use any heuristics in its state space search.
+To use a [much faster remote planner](http://solver.planning.domains/) that I did not write, add the `-r` flag to the command.
 ```
-$ python3 solve.py <level-file>
+$ python3 solve.py [-r] <level-file>
 ```

 **Editor**: Allows creation and editing of levels.
 Note that `level-file` is optional here; if none is included, a new level will be created.
 ```
-$ python3 edit.py [level-file]
+$ python3 edit.py [-r] [level-file]
 ```
 The editor allows the user to:
 - Adjust the zoom level with a slider (because my version on Tk on MacOS is buggy so scroll events don't work)